pekimcg/Calc-App3/README.md

 <New risk> Being overwhelemd and frustrasted I encountered making many mistakes and wanted to give up on the assignment.

 Test Cases - Will be submitted seperately

+ PLEASE READ - Since i was confused i have also submitted the other code spend most my time doing and mid confusion.
+This is to show how much work was put in and to get the max partial credit for the assignment.